Two small planes collided over Colorado and both landed safely, one after deploying a parachute

-(CNN)One of two planes that collided in the air near Denver deployed a parachute and slowly drifted to the ground where two people walked away from the aircraft, a sheriff's office spokesman said Wednesday.
+(CNN)One of two planes that collided in the air near Denver deployed a parachute and slowly drifted to the ground, where two people walked away from the aircraft, a sheriff's office spokesman said Wednesday.

-The other plane, a small cargo jet, landed at an airport, according to Arapahoe County Sheriff's Office spokesperson Deputy John Bartmann.
+The other plane, a small cargo turboprop, landed at an airport, according to Arapahoe County Sheriff's Office spokesperson Deputy John Bartmann.
 The lone person on board that plane was also unharmed.

 The collision occurred over Cherry Creek State Park at about 10:25 a.m., he said.
-Bartmann said it was not yet known which aircraft was responsible for the collision.
+Bartmann said it was not yet known which aircraft was responsible.

 "You expect something a lot worse.
 This was amazing," Bartmann said.
 "We've had several plane crashes in our jurisdiction.
 Never have we seen a parachute be deployed and bring the plane down safely."

-The plane that used a parachute was a Cirrus SR-22.
+The plane that used a parachute was a Cirrus SR22.

 "It came down nice and slow," he said.